 Last Updated on

-In 1996, Delaware was the first state to establish a statute permitting the “series LLC,” which allows a single, master LLC to house multiple separate entities.
+In 1996, Delaware was the first state to establish a statute permitting the “series LLC,” which allows a single, master LLC to house multiple separate LLCs.
 In a series LLC, each unit within the series can have separate owners as well hold its own assets and incur its own liabilities.

 Within these states, the statutes providing for series LLCs are all different and the requirements should be thoroughly examined before attempting to structure your business.